think41/django-dev-backend-track/users/spec.md

 ## 2. Dependencies

 -   **`django.contrib.auth`**: Used for the underlying user model and password management.
 -   **`djangorestframework-simplejwt`**: Required for generating and validating JWT tokens for authentication.
+Configured to include specific claims in the JWT payload.

 ---